Committee approves call for U.S. embargo and sanctions on Cuba to be lifted

 Eric served for 23 years in pastorates in Ohio, New York, California, and Arizona.
-He is now a professional photographer and writer, living in Arizona with his wife and four children — two human children, a German Shepherd, and a Siberian Husky.
-He loves the outdoors and enjoys good coffee with friends.
+He is now a professional photographer and writer based in Chandler, Arizona.
+He loves the outdoors and enjoys good coffee and a wee dram of scotch with friends.

 Mission partners criticize the elimination of mission co-workers as abrupt, colonial and damaging to international relationships.